 Our aim in Sixth Form is, of course, to get our students prepared for their next steps after school.
-In a challenging global and jobs market, a successful 6th form is crucial to laying the foundations for a successful future.
+In a challenging global and jobs market, a successful Sixth Form is crucial to laying the foundations for a successful future.
 How do we achieve this in Pocklington Sixth Form?
 By working together.

 This is our starting point in Sixth Form, and is central to everything that we are working to achieve.
-Sixth Form is not just a collection of Dolman, Gruggen, Hutton, Wilberforce, Fenwick-Smith and Faircote students, of day and boarding pupils, of U6 and L6, of staff and students.
-It is a group that is united in working together as one so that by the end of sixth form, every student is ready to move on to wherever and whatever they choose to do next.
+Sixth Form is not just a collection of Dolman, Gruggen, Hutton, Wilberforce, Fenwick-Smith and Faircote students, of day and boarding pupils, of upper sixth and lower sixth, of staff and students.
+It is a group that is united in working together as one so that by the end of Sixth Form, every student is ready to move on to wherever and whatever they choose to do next.

 This is only possible through hard-work, respecting each other, supporting each other, looking out for each other and sharing the inevitable challenges and successes that will come their way.
-As such, the partnerships that are built in Pocklington 6th form are crucial to students’ individual successes over the next two years.
+As such, the partnerships that are built in Pocklington Sixth Form are crucial to students’ individual successes over the next two years.

 Moving on to the next stage will be a leap; a leap into the unknown, a leap of faith, but most importantly a leap forward.
 To make this transition as smooth as possible, the LEAP (Lower Sixth Enrichment for after Pocklington) Programme is there to give students a solid foundation for whatever comes next in their lives and also to support them whilst in Sixth Form.